-Photographs showing individuals as well as a family group are particularly interesting.
+Photographs showing individuals, as well as a family group, are particularly interesting.
 These can help you put a face to the person that you are researching.

 Your relatives may have kept newspaper clippings or scrapbooks that can contain useful information and can also give you clues.

 If your ancestors were religious then they may have possibly kept a family bible.
-In this there will be records of births, marriages and deaths.
+In this, there will be records of births, marriages, and deaths.
 They will show when they happened and also where they took place.

-As well as the family bible there are baptismal, christening and confirmation records that can be vital to further your genealogy.
+As well as the family bible there are baptismal, christening, and confirmation records that can be vital to further your genealogy.

-Is there any previous family genealogy research?
+Any previous family genealogy research?

-If you do own such records, or you know of someone who does, then this will give you a good head start with your own research.
+If you do own such records, or you know of someone who does, then this will give you a good head start with your research.

 This source can give you information that may have otherwise taken you ages to have found out.

 They may have been the creative type and done knitting, painting, sculpting, or anything else for that matter.

 All of these forms of creativeness though can add character to your ancestors’ story.

-School, Employment and Licenses
+School, Employment, and Licenses

 Any records of achievement such as school awards and certificates will add interest to your family history.
 Report cards can show their progress through school and yearbooks can also be particularly useful.

-There are several types of employment evidence that you may have, such as apprenticeship, union and income tax records.
+There are several types of employment evidence that you may have, such as apprenticeship, union, and income tax records.

 Other useful forms of data can include severance or retirement records.

 From there you can see what line of work that they were in, as well as when.

 If your ancestors lived in the time of motor cars then you may have their motor vehicle and driving licenses.

 House and Land

-In your possession you may have deeds, mortgages and leases.
+In your possession, you may have deeds, mortgages, and leases.
 These documents can show you where your ancestors lived and whether they either owned their property or if they rented.

 This type of information will also show you the value of the property.
-So from this you maybe able to tell how wealthy your ancestor was.
+So from this, you may be able to tell how wealthy your ancestor was.